 Each of these stipulations must be taken care of in order to continue complying with U.S. debt consolidation law.
 The only way to be sure that this is covered is by putting the systems in place to make sure that it happens.
 Outline a system of services that you will go through with each new client and cover all of your bases.

 Friendly Fraud and Chargebacks

 The debt consolidation industry has a distinct issue with fraud and chargebacks.
 Customers are already in precarious debt positions and may sometimes do things that are untruthful to get ahead.
 Friendly fraud is another phrase for the term chargeback.
 A customer receives the services of a company but attempts to get their money back by reaching out to their bank for a refund.
 Many times this tactic works, but at the expense of the debt consolidation merchant account.
 When issues like this come up, no matter if the customer is being truthful or not, your merchant account is penalized.
 This may lead to the amount of the chargeback being reimbursed to the customer or a total account shutdown.

 Without procedures in place this can be a real issue for businesses in the debt consolidation industry.

 In order to prevent and lessen the impact of friendly fraud and chargebacks, you will need to keep records of all customer interactions.
 If you have proof that a customer received services, you will have a better chance at settling with the bank about the charge.

-Another way to mitigate this risk is to implement a chargeback detection software.
-This way you will be the first to know about a potential chargebacks and be able to resolve it before the bank even finds out.
+Another way to mitigate this risk is to implement chargeback protection software.
+This way you will be the first to know about potential chargebacks and be able to resolve them before the bank even finds out.
 In an industry so prone to this risk, an application such as this can be indispensable.

 The most grassroots approach to preventing merchant services fraud is to be responsive if/ when a customer reaches out to you.
 Provide your contact information such as a phone and email address on the site in an easily accessible place.
 This will nip in the bud many issues that can be much worse if not addressed.